Moving abroad? Make sure to bring with you a U.S. credit card that charges no fees and includes benefits and rewards on purchases made overseas.

 Make sure card benefits apply on overseas purchases

 You’ll also need to make sure the same purchase protections you have in the U.S., including extended warranty, price protection or guarantee protection, apply while you are living in another country.

-The AmEx Platinum and Business Platinum cards both include this coverage for purchases made worldwide, for example.
+The Platinum Card® from American Express and The Business Platinum® Card from American Express both include this coverage for purchases made worldwide, for example.
 “Just be sure to check before you buy so you aren’t unpleasantly surprised after the fact,” Kelly says.

 Your card may not work the same overseas

 Beyond fees, your card may work differently outside the U.S., Frankel says.

 “Some countries only offer the chip-and-PIN option, which could present a challenge because we have chip-and-signature in the U.S.,” she says.
 “So, if you are at a train station and the machine that allows you to purchase tickets is unattended and only accepts a PIN, you could run into problems.”